University of Missouri: Campus

 The campus of the University of Missouri is 1262 acre just south of Downtown Columbia and is maintained as a botanical garden.
-The historical campus is centered on Francis Quadrangle, a historic district listed on the National Register of Historic Places, and contains a number of buildings on the National Register of Historic Places.
+The campus received official designation as the "Mizzou Botanic Garden" in 1999, recognizing its collection of more than 11,000 trees and numerous themed plantings used for teaching and research.
+The historical campus is centered on Francis Quadrangle, a historic district listed on the National Register of Historic Places, and contains several buildings on the register.

 The academic buildings are classified into two main groups: Red Campus and White Campus.
 Red Campus is the historic core of mostly brick academic buildings around the landmark columns of the Francis Quadrangle; it includes Jesse Hall and Switzler Hall.
-In the early 20th century, the College of Agriculture began a period of rapid expansion in which several buildings were constructed to accommodate the growing program and student body.
+In the early 20th century, the College of Agriculture received several new buildings.
 The new buildings, constructed in Neo-Gothic style from native Missouri limestone, form the White Campus.
-Its most notable building is Memorial Union.
+This includes Memorial Union.

 During the 1990s, Red Campus was extended to the south with the creation of the Carnahan Quadrangle.
 Hulston Hall of the University of Missouri School of Law, completed in 1988, formed the eastern border of the future quad.
 The Reynolds Alumni Center was completed in 1992 on the west side of the new quad.
 It was completed in 2002 with Cornell Hall of the Trulaske College of Business and Tiger Plaza.
 Plans for a new plaza on the north end of the Carnahan Quadrangle were unveiled in 2014.
 Called Traditions Plaza, it was opened on October 25, 2014, during homecoming festivities.

-While the original MU intercollegiate athletic facilities, such as Rollins Field and Rothwell Gymnasium, were just south of the academic buildings, later expanded facilities were constructed across Stadium Boulevard, where Memorial Stadium opened in 1926.
+The original MU intercollegiate athletic facilities, such as Rollins Field and Rothwell Gymnasium, were just south of the academic buildings.
+Expanded facilities were constructed across Stadium Boulevard, where Memorial Stadium opened in 1926.
 The Hearnes Center was built to the east of the stadium in 1972.
 In 1994, the university developed the first draft of a master plan for the campus to tie together all of Tiger athletic facilities to the south of Stadium Boulevard and add to its design.
-Today, the MU Sports Park includes the Mizzou Arena, Taylor Stadium, Walton Stadium, Mizzou Athletics Training Complex, University Field and Devine Pavilion.
+The MU Sports Park includes the Mizzou Arena, Taylor Stadium, Walton Stadium, Mizzou Athletics Training Complex, University Field and Devine Pavilion.
 Student athletic facilities remain in the core area of campus.
 Rothwell Gymnasium and Brewer Fieldhouse are part of the 283579 sqft Student Recreation Center, which was ranked number one in the nation in 2005 by Sports Illustrated.

 The main campus of the University of Missouri Hospitals and Clinics is north of the sports complex.
 It includes the University of Missouri Hospital and Truman Memorial Veterans Hospital.
 Two of the hospitals, Columbia Regional Hospital and Ellis Fischel Cancer Center, are northeast of the main campus near I-70.